antokara/antokara.me/README.md

 * *In prod. env. all code (html, css, js) is getting minified / uglified and source maps are getting generated as separate files*
 * output directory of the build is `dist`

+_note: [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) will generate the report in `reports/webpackBundleAnalyzer.html`_

 ### Deployment

 git push to master triggers travis-ci build which if successful, pushes to production. `.travis.yml` contains the travis-ci build and deployment configuration.